 Ruth Aideen entered the world on July 25, 1927, in Marion SC, the youngest of two daughters born to Jefferson Earle and Stella (Winstead) Broach.
-In 1944, immediately following her seventeenth birthday, and with a sense of adventure that remained with her throughout her life, Deen left her childhood home in Enfield NC to join the WWII United States Cadet Nurse Corps program at Johnston Willis Hospital in Richmond VA graduating in May 1947 with a degree in Nursing.
+In 1944, immediately following her seventeenth birthday, and with a sense of adventure that remained with her throughout her life, Deen left her childhood home in Enfield NC to join the World War II United States Cadet Nurse Corps program at Johnston Willis Hospital in Louisa graduating in May 1947 with a degree in Nursing.
 It was during this time she met and was relentlessly pursued by the young Camp Lee soldier who would, after months of unwavering persistence, become her future husband and life partner.
 On June 19, 1948, Staff Sergeant Charles Beresford and Miss Ruth Aideen Broach were joined in marriage in Enfield Baptist Church marking the beginning of their 65-year-long adventure as husband and wife.
-As an Army spouse and R. N., Deen continued her nursing throughout their various duty stations around the world including Virginia, Louisiana, New Jersey, Alaska and post-war Germany, while growing her family and an ever-widening circle of close friends.
-Then upon Chuck’s military retirement in 1967, Aideen became Head Nurse at Fairfax Hospital, Fairfax VA before becoming a Physician Assistant to Dr. F. Burton Graves in the inner-city clinic he founded in Anacostia, Washington DC. where pediatrics was her first love.
+As an Army spouse and registered nurse, Deen continued her nursing throughout their various duty stations around the world including Virginia, Louisiana, New Jersey, Alaska and post-war Germany, while growing her family and an ever-widening circle of close friends.
+Upon Chuck’s military retirement in 1967, Aideen became Head Nurse at Fairfax Hospital in Fairfax before becoming a Physician Assistant to Dr. F. Burton Graves in the inner-city clinic he founded in Anacostia, Washington DC. where pediatrics was her first love.

 Throughout her life, Aideen brought her own sense of open-hearted generosity and joie de vivre characterized by true Southern hospitality to all her relationships.
 No matter where in the world she found herself, her home was a haven of warmth, fun, and acceptance to all, where the stranger at the door was just family she hadn’t met yet.
 Even when life hit her hard, she maintained her graciousness in the face of adversity, through sheer will and a firm, quiet faith in God.
 Fiercely loyal, with a keen sense of humor, an infectious laugh, and the ability to convey more with one look than others might in a whole speech, Deen lived her life to capacity.

-Aideen will be laid to her final rest at a later date in Arlington National Cemetery beside her beloved husband Major Charles “Chuck” Beresford US Army Retired.
+Aideen will be laid to her final rest at a later date in Arlington National Cemetery beside her beloved husband, Major Charles “Chuck” Beresford, U.S. Army Retired.

 In lieu of flowers, donations may be made to the American Federation for Aging Research (AFAR) at www.afar.org